eth-cscs/abcpy-models/Network/SpreadingProcessNetwork/ReadMe.md

 * SimpleContagionExample.py and ComplexContagionExample.py: Simulates corresponding spreading processes on a chosen network and infers parameters for that simulated epidemic.
 * BayeEstimate.py: Computes the Bayes Estimates
+* NetSleuth.py: Computes the seednode using NetSleuth algorithm.
 * SimpleContagionBEVisualization.py and ComplexContagionBEVisualization.py: Compute the Bayes Estimates for
 the 100 simulated epidemics on the simulated networks and creates the corresponding Figures.
 * SimpleContagionPosteriorVisualization.py and ComplexContagionPosteriorVisualization.py: Creates the figure
 of the posterior distributions.
 * Results: This folder is used to save the simulated epidemics and inferred results.
-(Empty, contents are avaiable on request)
+(Empty, The inference results are saved)
 * Figure: This folder is used to save the Figures generated from the visualization file.
-(Empty, contents are avaiable on request)
+(Empty, The Figures are saved here )

 ## Reference